seabro917/2019-2020-Edinburgh-DSP/README.md

 This is established with the idea of *Interpolation* and *Decimication*, e.g., if we have a signal originally sampled at `5kHz` ($F_x$) , our target is to resample it to `8kHz` ($F_y$), we first find the least common multiple `(40kHz)` of these two frequencies, upsampling the signal to this frequency via interpolation in time domain, then downsample the resulting signal to the target frequency via decimation.
 The upsampling and downsampling factors are denoted by $I$ and $D$, standing for interpolation and decimation, respectively.

 ### Several points
 - For Interpolation: When we do the upsampling (interpolation process), the resulting signal's spectrum is a ***repetitive compressed*** version of the original signal (value of `I` will decide how many copies we have in the frequency domain).
-Before performing the decimation, we only want the specturm which contains frequency content of our orginal signal within its Nyquist rate, thus, filtering is needed.
+Before performing the decimation, we only want the spectrum which contains the frequency content of our original signal within its Nyquist rate, thus, filtering is needed.

 - For Decimation: Assume we want to resample the original signal to a higher sampling frequency, then we must pay attention to the ***aliasing*** issues when doing the decimation (recall the Nyquist theorem).
-Therefore, apart from the filter described above after the interpolatiom process, before performing decimation, we need another filter to filter out any frequency content beyond half of the target sampling frequency ($F_y/2$).
+Therefore, apart from the filter described above after the interpolation process, before performing decimation, we need another filter to filter out any frequency content beyond half of the target sampling frequency ($F_y/2$).

-- In real implmentation, these two filters can be combined to a single anti-aliasing filte, whose frequency response is:
+- In real implementation, these two filters can be combined to a single anti-aliasing filter, whose frequency response is:

 $$H(w_v) = \begin{cases}
                1 & 0 \leq \|w_v| \leq min(\pi/D, \pi/I) \\